ankit536/student-Registration-system/README.md

-# student-Registration-system
-This is a student registration system
+# This is a student registration system

+# You can add, update or delete record

+# Store students data into local storage